nka218/email_id_validation/README.md

 2. Convert this icon image in hsv colour format.
 3. Identify the range of blue colour and pass it in the lower and upper range.
 4. Masking the values that are not belonging to the lower and upper range by black colour and value of black colour is 0.
-5. Apply the threshold that if the value is greate than 0 then it is valid otherwise invalid.
+5. Apply the threshold that if the value is greate than 0 then email_id is valid otherwise invalid.

 # Input:-
-The image below contains the email id in the email box that need to be validate.
+The image below contains the email_id in the email box that need to be validate.
 This is the input to the model and the validation of email_id is done on it.

 ![Screenshot](https://github.com/nka218/email_id_validation/blob/main/backup/1_d.png)

-- If  the below options are in blue then the email id is valid else it is invalid.
+- If  the below options are in blue then the email_id is valid else it is invalid.

 ![Screenshot](https://github.com/nka218/email_id_validation/blob/main/backup/valid_invalid.png)